Add an Endorsement

 • Have a current Vermont teaching license

-• Complete the 18-credit course sequence below; OR determine via transcript review* which VT-HEC course must be taken in order to satisfy competency requirements
+• Complete the 18-credit course sequence below; or determine via transcript review* which VT-HEC course must be taken in order to satisfy competency requirements

 *For more information about transcript review and other related licensing questions, contact the Vermont Agency of Education’s Educator Licensing Division at 802-828-3440 or [email protected]